 Three privately owned open spaces differ from these plazas.
-First, the Montgomery Row townhomes will provide a very small open space for residents, including a play structure.
+First, the Montgomery Row townhomes provide a very small open space for residents, including a play structure.
 Second, in the middle of the Plan area there is a horseshoe-shaped stormwater retention pond with sidewalks and benches around its perimeter that serves as an open space amenity.
 Daytime office workers use the sidewalks around the pond to walk during their lunch hour or breaks.
 Third, along Rockledge Drive, in between the Democracy Center and Lockheed Martin properties, there is a private open green space with mature trees, a walking path, and a basketball court at the Democracy Center property.
-(See the green open spaces in sub-area A on Figure 16.)
+(See the green open spaces in sub-area A on Figure 17.)
 These privately owned open spaces are disconnected from each other, and there is no central outdoor gathering place that anchors this Plan area.

-Parks, Trails, and Open Space Goals
+4.1.4 Parks, Trails, and Open Space Goals

-- 1. Increase the amount of publicly accessible green and open spaces within the Master Plan area, including privately owned public spaces and public parkland.
-(See page 51.) - 2.
+- 1. Increase the amount of publicly accessible green and open spaces within the Sector Plan area, including privately owned public spaces and public parkland.
+(See page 58.) - 2.
 Improve the utility of existing publicly accessible open spaces.
-(See page 53.) - 3.
-Strengthen pedestrian and cyclist connections to parkland and trail networks surrounding the Master Plan area.
-(See page 54.) - 4.
+(See page 60.) - 3.
+Strengthen pedestrian and cyclist connections to parkland and trail networks surrounding the Sector Plan area.
+(See page 61.) - 4.
 Improve pedestrian and cyclist connections between existing and proposed open spaces within the Plan area.
-(See page 54.)
+(See page 61.)

-PROS Plan Urban Parks Hierarchy
+4.1.5 PROS Urban Parks Hierarchy